anoma/nspec/docs/tutorial/engines/template/engine_environment_descr.md

 # Engine "Environment" Template

-In this page, we present the template for writing the environment for an engine family `X`, content separated into several parts for easier handling.
-The environment's page for an engine family is a Juvix Markdown file that describes _all_ types—or rather type parameters, to be precise—regardless of whether they are specific to the [[Engine Family Types|engine family]] or shared with others (and used).
+In this page, we present the template for writing the environment for a generic engine family called `X`.
+The template is separated into several parts for easier handling.
+These engine-environment pages are, in principle, Juvix Markdown files that describe _all_ types—or rather type parameters, to be precise—regardless of whether they are specific to the [[Engine Family Types|engine family]] or shared with others (and used).

 ??? note "Family-specific vs. shared types"